aortmann/speech2text/readme.md

-return the transcription of an opus file
+# This scripts return the transcription of an opus file using google text2speech services.

 ## in .bashrc: